PV3D: A 3D Generative Model for Portrait Video Generation: Experiments

 \section{Experiments}

 We study the following questions in our experiments.
-1) Can \ours{} generate 3D human portrait videos with high-quality appearance and 3D geometry as well as diverse motions?
+1) Can \ours{} generate high-quality portrait videos with dynamic 3D geometry and multi-view consistency?
 2) How does each component in our \ours{} model take effect?
-3) What are the possible downstream applications?
+3) What are the performance of \ours{} in downstream applications?
 To answer these, we conduct extensive experiments on several human portrait video datasets.